raveberry/raveberry/README.md

 sudo -u www-data DJANGO_MOCK=1 python3 /opt/raveberry/manage.py migrate
 ```
 You will not lose any data.
 If running a docker setup, this will be done automatically.

+## Special Thanks

+* All the awesome people that created [Mopidy](https://mopidy.com/) for this incredibly versatile music player.
+* Especially [Mopidy-Spotify](https://github.com/mopidy/mopidy-spotify), without which I could not have added Spotify support.
+* [django](https://www.djangoproject.com/), for providing one of the best documentations I have ever encountered.
+* [@karlstav](https://github.com/karlstav) for his audio visualizer [`cava`](https://github.com/karlstav/cava).
+* [`youtube-dl`](https://github.com/ytdl-org/youtube-dl/) for greatly simplifying the interaction with Youtube.
+* [Steven van Tetering](https://www.tikveel.nl/) for writing [the shader](https://www.shadertoy.com/view/llycWD) I based my visualization on.
+* All my friends for constantly beta testing this project.

 ## More Information